 These side events are organised by the OECD in partnership with UN-DESA and UNDP, and with support from a geographically wide and diverse coalition of partners including governments, regional tax organisations and civil society.

 Financial crime is one of the greatest threats to the economic and social well‑being of people living in all countries.
 Illicit financial activities such as tax evasion, corruption, terrorist financing, computer fraud, money laundering and other financial crimes are a global problem demanding a global response.

 Le Forum 2015, intitulé Investir dans l'avenir : société, durabilité, prospérité, s'est déroulé au Centre de conférence de l'OCDE à Paris les 2-3 juin 2015 et s'articulait autour des cinq thématiques de la Semaine de l'OCDE : investissement ; croissance inclusive ; innovation ; climat, carbone et COP21 et les Objectifs de développement durable.

-A public consultation on BEPS Action 14 (Make dispute resolution mechanisms more effective) is scheduled to be held in Paris at the OECD Conference Centre on 23 January 2015.
+A public consultation on BEPS Action 11 (Data analysis) will be held in Paris at the OECD Conference Centre on 18 May 2015.

-A public consultation on follow-up work on BEPS Action 6 (Prevent treaty abuse) is scheduled to be held in Paris at the OECD Conference Centre on 22 January 2015.
+A public consultation on BEPS Action 3 (Strengthening CFC Rules) will be held in Paris at the OECD Conference Centre on 12 May 2015.

-A public consultation on BEPS Action 7 (Prevent the Artificial Avoidance of PE Status) is scheduled to be held in Paris at the OECD Conference Centre on 21 January 2015.
+A public consultation on BEPS Action 12 (Mandatory Disclosure Rules) will be held in Paris at the OECD Conference Centre on 11 May 2015.